How Filing a Notice of Action Can Protect Your Benefits Under Medicaid Managed Long-Term Care Services and Supports

 - Give you an opportunity to present evidence and make legal arguments, in person as well as in writing

 Given that New Jersey has adopted managed care as its primary service vehicle to persons receiving Medicaid long term care benefits through MLTSS, it is important that all beneficiaries know and understand their rights of appeal.
 I know I have covered a lot of information with you that may be complex and confusing.
-If Hanlon Niemann & Wright can be of assistance to you, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
+If Hanlon Niemann & Wright can be of assistance to you in appealing managed care decisions, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
+Our offices are conveniently located on Route 9 North in Freehold, NJ.

 Medicaid Appeals Attorney serving these New Jersey Counties: